guilhermekodenvis/guilhermekodenvis/README.md

 🦾 Nowadays i'm getting expert in the JAMStack development.
 Node.js, React JS and React Native.

-And after almost 6 years coding, I just have to say one thing: it's just the beggining...
+And after almost 6 years coding professionally, I just have to say one thing: it's just the beggining...

 Thanks folks!
 SeeYa!